hwanggu-corgi/hwanggu-log/update.md

     - ( ): You must use synchronization function provided in `sync.c`
     - ( ): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #121 on hyungmogu.com♥♥
+1. Corgi add progress #122 on hyungmogu.com♥♥
-    - Corgi fixing hyungmogu.com not pointing to https://hwanggu-corgi.github.io/portfolio-site/ #19
-        - Corgi waiting until change a effect♥♥
+    - Corgi adding our portfolio data♥♥ #2
-    - Corgi working on converting static template to dynamic template for `contact page`♥♥
+    - Corgi completed converting static template to dynamic template for `contact page`♥♥
-    - Corgi adding our portfolio data♥♥

 2. Corgi add progress #170 on assignment 2, CSC 369♥♥
     - Corgi working on `msg_queue_poll` #33